-The reporting date for the 2019/20 Statement of Accounts was 25 November 2020, the date on which the Council's Chief Financial Officer; the Head of Finance, signed the Accounts for issue.
-Any events occurring after the Balance Sheet date, but before this date, which have had a material impact on the figure contained within the Statement of Accounts have been added as appropriate.
+The Council's Chief Financial Officer, the Head of Finance, will sign the final statement of accounts for issue in September 2020.
+Any events occurring after the Balance Sheet date, but before this date, which have a material impact on the figures contained within the Statement of Accounts will be added as appropriate.